MCDReforged/MCDReforged/docs/source/quick_start/introduction.rst

 Vanilla
 ~~~~~~~

 MCDR runs above the server.
-It doesn't need to modify the server at all, which keep everything **vanilla**
+It doesn't need to modify the server at all, which keeps everything **vanilla**

 Plugin System
 ~~~~~~~~~~~~~